LogtalkDotOrg/logtalk-for-vscode/README.md

 |   Show Profiling Data | Show profiling data in a webview            |
 |  Reset Profiling Data | Reset profiling data and close the webview  |

+The profiling webview allows navigating to the source file location of entities, predicates, and clauses.

 #### Extension logging commands

 These commands are only available from the command palette.
 They are meant for helping with debugging and troubleshooting the extension.